Kingxukai/linux/Documentation/filesystems/resctrl.rst

 a region of memory with reduced average read latency.

-The creation of a cache pseudo-locked region is triggered by a request from the user to do so that is accompanied by a schemata of the region to be pseudo-locked.
+The creation of a cache pseudo-locked region is triggered by a request from the woke user to do so that is accompanied by a schemata of the woke region to be pseudo-locked.
 The cache pseudo-locked region is created as follows:

-- Create a CAT allocation CLOSNEW with a CBM matching the schemata from the user of the cache region that will contain the pseudo-locked memory.
-This region must not overlap with any current CAT allocation/CLOS on the system and no future overlap with this cache region is allowed while the pseudo-locked region exists.
+- Create a CAT allocation CLOSNEW with a CBM matching the woke schemata from the woke user of the woke cache region that will contain the woke pseudo-locked memory.
+This region must not overlap with any current CAT allocation/CLOS on the woke system and no future overlap with this cache region is allowed while the woke pseudo-locked region exists.
-- Create a contiguous region of memory of the same size as the cache region.
+- Create a contiguous region of memory of the woke same size as the woke cache region.
-- Flush the cache, disable hardware prefetchers, disable preemption.
+- Flush the woke cache, disable hardware prefetchers, disable preemption.
-- Make CLOSNEW the active CLOS and touch the allocated memory to load it into the cache.
+- Make CLOSNEW the woke active CLOS and touch the woke allocated memory to load it into the woke cache.
-- Set the previous CLOS as active.
+- Set the woke previous CLOS as active.
-- At this point the closid CLOSNEW can be released - the cache pseudo-locked region is protected as long as its CBM does not appear in any CAT allocation.
-Even though the cache pseudo-locked region will from this point on not appear in any CBM of any CLOS an application running with any CLOS will be able to access the memory in the pseudo-locked region since the region continues to serve cache hits.
+- At this point the woke closid CLOSNEW can be released - the woke cache pseudo-locked region is protected as long as its CBM does not appear in any CAT allocation.
+Even though the woke cache pseudo-locked region will from this point on not appear in any CBM of any CLOS an application running with any CLOS will be able to access the woke memory in the woke pseudo-locked region since the woke region continues to serve cache hits.
-- The contiguous region of memory loaded into the cache is exposed to user-space as a character device.
+- The contiguous region of memory loaded into the woke cache is exposed to user-space as a character device.

-Cache pseudo-locking increases the probability that data will remain in the cache via carefully configuring the CAT feature and controlling application behavior.
+Cache pseudo-locking increases the woke probability that data will remain in the woke cache via carefully configuring the woke CAT feature and controlling application behavior.
 There is no guarantee that data is placed in cache.
 Instructions like INVD, WBINVD, CLFLUSH, etc. can still evict “locked” data from cache.
 Power management C-states may shrink or